Are you keeping your dog confined in one room while at work or away for the day? Here are my Dos and Don’ts for dog-proofing a room!

 Now, for my DON’Ts on keeping a dog confined in one room…

 DON’T keep your dog inside the kitchen (unless you have a small dog or gigantic kitchen).
-The scent of food and trash may be too enticing for your dog, especially if he or she is hyperactive.
+The scent of food and trash may be too enticing for your dog, especially if he is hyperactive or destructive.

 DON’T allow your dog access to the toilet bowl.
 Drinking out of the toilet can be extremely harmful to your dog (plus it’s disgusting.
-YUCK.)!
+YUCK)!
+Be sure to put down the toilet seat or keep the bathroom door closed.
+For small dogs unable to reach the toilet bowl, a decent-sized bathroom may be used for short-term confinement.

-DON’T keep different types of pets in a room together, especially new additions to the family (unless you truly believe that they get along).
+DON’T keep different types of animals in a room together, especially new additions to the family (unless you truly believe that they get along).
 Whether it’s a dog and a cat or a dog and a rabbit, don’t keep them together in one room unattended.
 Even putting two dogs together may be risky if one dog is new to the family or tension exists between the two.
+However, it’s fine for two dogs who have developed a friendship to stay together.
 Use your judgment!

 Find out why dogs hate children + safety prevention tips!

 DON’T neglect your dog’s nails!
 Keep them trimmed routinely, whether professionally or carefully by you (research thoroughly beforehand, safety first).
-Not only does it ensure comfort for your dog, but it also lowers the risk for destruction (e.g. scratched walls and furniture).
+Not only does it ensure comfort for your dog, but it also lowers the risk for destruction in confinement (e.g. scratched walls or furniture).

-DON’T neglect your dog!
-I will bark over and over that your dog is part of the FAMILY!
+DON’T neglect your dog PERIOD!
+I will bark over and over that your dog should be an equally valued member of the FAMILY!
 Treat him or her as a real family member.
 Prolonged solitary confinement is indisputably catastrophic to your dog’s well-being.
-Your dog is not a toy that you can put away whenever you are done or want out of sight.
-All dogs are unique individuals with feelings.
+Your dog is NOT a toy that you can put away whenever you are done or want out of sight.
+Don’t get a dog just to confine him for long periods.
+Again, ALL dogs are unique individuals with feelings.

 Is it OK to call your dog “BABY”?
 Find out here!